Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-limits/guide.en-gb.md

 #### Layer 2 mode

 - The number of client-side MAC addresses is limited to 512 per port
+- The maximum bandwidth is 10Gb per port

 #### Layer 3 mode